 Now here’s how each one works:

 As the cheapest of the 3, a standby UPS works under normal conditions by supplying your computer with AC power directly from the wall outlet.

 Meanwhile…the battery sits on standby.

-Then, when the power fails, the UPS detects the problem, and switches over to the battery.
+Then, when the power fails, the uninterruptible power supply detects the problem, and switches over to the battery.

-This is why technically, the standby UPS is not considered a “true uninterruptible power supply”, as it is not truly “uninterruptible”.
+This is why technically, the standby UPS is not considered a “true uninterruptible power supply”, as there is a brief interruption.

 The best and most-expensive of the 3 designs is the online UPS (aka true UPS).

 While once used only for ultra-expensive commercial operations, recent technology has made them somewhat affordable for consumer-use as well.

 To supply truly uninterruptible backup power during blackouts, they use what’s known as the double-conversion method, which works like this:

 - It takes AC power from the wall, and converts it to DC to charge the battery.